The Ultimate French Cheese and Wine Pairing Guide

 Haute-Garonne (31) - Tomme des Pyrénées Cheese & Fronton (Southwest)

 In Haute-Garonne, you’ll find Tomme des Pyrénées, a firm and nutty ewe’s milk cheese with a complex flavour profile.
-Pair it with Fronton, a robust and fruity red wine from the Southwest region, to create a bold and satisfying combination.
-Haute-Garonne is known for its Pyrénées Mountains, the charming town of Toulouse, famous for its cathedral and talented rugby team.
+Pair it with Fronton, a robust, fruity red wine from the Southwest, for a bold combination.

 Gers (32) - Lou Biarnes Cheese & Saint-Mont (Southwest)